UNICEF delivered ultra-cold freezers for COVID-19 vaccines to Ukraine under COVAX

 Procurement of additional ultra low temperature freezers allows to increase Ukraine’s storage capacity of the Pfizer vaccine, which requires ultra cold conditions of -60°C… -80°C, at national level.

 "In the coming months, we expect weekly deliveries of almost half a million doses of Comirnaty vaccine from Pfizer-BioNTech each, so we need more equipment for logistics chains.
 Ultra-cold freezers for vaccines will help us safely store this vaccine and protect more and more Ukrainians from the dangerous COVID-19.
-We are grateful to the partners who support us in this responsible process, "
+We are grateful to the partners who support us in this responsible process, "said Minister of Health of Ukraine Viktor Lyashko.

 In Ukraine, in-country storage and logistics of shipments of mRNA vaccines from COVAX, in accordance with the correct cold chain requirements, are provided by USAID.